Jerk (physics): In motion control

 Segment four's time period (constant velocity) varies with distance between the two positions.
 If this distance is so small that omitting segment four would not suffice, then segments two and six (constant acceleration) could be equally reduced, and the constant velocity limit would not be reached.
 If this modification does not sufficiently reduce the crossed distance, then segments one, three, five, and seven could be shortened by an equal amount, and the constant acceleration limits would not be reached.

 Other motion profile strategies are used, such as minimizing the square of jerk for a given transition time and, as discussed above, sinusoidal-shaped acceleration profiles.
 Motion profiles are tailored for specific applications including machines, people movers, chain hoists, automobiles, and robotics.

 In manufacturing

 Jerk is an important consideration in manufacturing processes.
 Rapid changes in acceleration of a cutting tool can lead to premature tool wear and result in uneven cuts; consequently, modern motion controllers include jerk limitation features.
 In mechanical engineering, jerk, in addition to velocity and acceleration, is considered in the development of cam profiles because of tribological implications and the ability of the actuated body to follow the cam profile without chatter.

 Jerk is often considered when vibration is a concern.
 A device that measures jerk is called a "jerkmeter".

 Further derivatives

 Further time derivatives have also been named, as snap or jounce (fourth derivative), crackle (fifth derivative), and pop (sixth derivative).
-However, time derivatives of position of higher order than four appear rarely.
+Time derivatives of position of higher order than four appear rarely.

 The terms snap, crackle, and pop—for the fourth, fifth, and sixth derivatives of position—were inspired by the advertising mascots Snap, Crackle, and Pop.